musikid/pjdfstest/book/src/test-declaration.md

 Some test cases need functions only available when they are run serialized.
 An example is changing user (`SerializedTestContext::as_user`), which affects the whole process.
-To have access to these functions, the test should be declared with `SerializedTestContext` in place of `TestContext`.
+To have access to these functions, the test should be declared with a `SerializedTestContext` parameter in place of `TestContext` and the `serialized` keyword should be prepended before features.
+Root requirement is automatically added when a test needs to be run serialized.

 For example:

 ```rust,ignore